Nikewade/Vallendia-Arena/README.md

 ## Usage
 Please note that this plugin's complexity and dependencies make it suited exclusively for the Vallendia Server's environment.
 Its custom features, such as class-based gameplay, custom explosions, and regenerating terrain, contribute to a distinct experience that goes beyond standard Minecraft gameplay.

+## Disclaimer
+This project represents an early stage of my coding journey and was developed as a learning experience.
+As such, the codebase may contain elements that are not up to my current coding standards, and it may lack the organization and optimization of more recent projects.
+However, it played a crucial role in my growth as a developer, teaching me valuable lessons and providing hands-on experience.

 ## License
 This project is licensed under the [MIT License](LICENSE).